-Searchers rescued after helicopter crash, hiker also found
+Searchers rescued after helicopter crash; hiker also found

 RENO, Nev.
-(AP) — A crew looking for a hiker who was missing in the Sierra Nevada survived after their Navy helicopter crashed along the California-Nevada line, and both the searchers and the hiker were rescued over the weekend.
+(AP) — A crew looking for a hiker who was missing in some mountains in California survived after their Navy helicopter crashed along the Nevada state line, and both the searchers and the hiker were rescued over the weekend.

-The four-member helicopter crew escaped injury but had to spend Friday night in the rugged wilderness before they were rescued Saturday from a mountain ridge on the state line east of Yosemite National Park, about 120 miles (193 kilometers) south of Naval Air Station Fallon, Nevada, authorities said.
+The four-member helicopter crew escaped injury but had to spend Friday night in the rugged wilderness before they were rescued Saturday from a ridge in the White Mountains east of Yosemite National Park, about 120 miles (193 kilometers) south of Naval Air Station Fallon, Nevada, authorities said.

 The Navy is investigating the cause of the crash reported about 5 p.m.
 Friday, Navy spokesman Zip Upham said.
 The Navy MH-60 Knighthawk had been helping with the search for a lost hiker in the Inyo National Forest.

-Ronald Bolen, an Oklahoma University professor who was reported missing last week on a trail, was found by hikers late Saturday or Sunday in good condition and transported for medical treatment, the Mono County sheriff’s office said.
+Ronald Bolen, an Oklahoma University professor who was reported missing last week on a trail to Boundary Peak, was found by hikers late Saturday or Sunday in good condition and transported for medical treatment, the Mono County sheriff’s office said.

 A family member told the Reno Gazette Journal that Bolen was dehydrated but otherwise in good shape.

-Note: This story has been corrected to show that the hiker was missing in the White Mountains, not in the Sierra Nevada.